What is osteopathy?

 There are two streams of osteopathy recognized internationally, a medical stream of Osteopathic Physicians and Surgeons, and a manual stream of Osteopaths

-Canada represents a unique situation as it is one of a few countries world wide in which both streams of osteopathy are represented within the different provinces.
+Canada represents a unique situation as it is one of a few countries world wide in which both streams of osteopathy are represented within the different provinces/territories.
 Currently, the medical stream of Osteopathic Physicians and Surgeons falls under the legislation and licensure of the individual provincial Colleges of Physicians and Surgeons.

 Individual associations represent Osteopaths provincially.
-The Canadian Federation of Osteopaths (CFO) in turn, represents these provincial associations nationally.
+The Canadian Federation of Osteopaths (CFO) in turn, represents these provincial/territorial associations nationally.
 The CFO maintains membership in the international body, the Osteopathic International Alliance (OIA).
 The purpose of the OIA is to advance the practice of manual osteopathy and osteopathic medicine throughout the world.

 Osteopathic Physicians have a long history in Canada, dating back to the turn of the last century